Traveling exhibits can be set up at your location as an inexpensive way of enhancing your exhibitions, educational programming, events and activities.

 Ideas for use: display with political memorabilia from local campaigns, host a voter registration event or a debate on a topic of local interest, or gather oral histories from residents who were a part of major local, state or national campaigns.

-This exhibit consists of 18 one-sided, 3-feet wide, freestanding banner stands.
+This exhibit consists of 18 one-sided, 3-foot wide, freestanding banner stands.
 It can be arranged to fit different floor configurations.
 It requires at least 200 square feet of floor space.

 Faces of the Civil War brings to life the stories of many Hoosiers whose lives were touched, and in some cases taken, by the Civil War.
 Not all are well-known or revered – many were just everyday citizens fulfilling their duties to their friends, family, state and country.
 Rather than focusing on statistics and large scale battles, Faces of the Civil War illustrates how regular people coped with the tragic experiences of the day – all from an Indiana perspective.
 Hands-on, interactive elements enhance the visitor experience.